 The most common foods that cause food allergy in adults are peanuts, fish, shellfish (shrimp or lobster) and tree nuts (almonds, walnuts, pecans and cashews).

-If you have a food allergy, you'll need to avoid the offending food altogether.
+If you have a food allergy, you'll need to avoid the offending food.
 An allergic reaction can quickly put your immune system into a state of emergency, affecting numerous organs in your body.
-For certain people, even a tiny amount of the food may cause symptoms such as digestive problems, hives, facial swelling or trouble breathing.
+For certain people, even a tiny amount of the food may cause signs and symptoms such as digestive problems, hives, facial swelling or trouble breathing.

 See more Expert Answers

-- Burks W. Clinical manifestations of food allergy: An overview. http://www.uptodate.com/home/index.html.
-Accessed April 29, 2011.
+- Burks W. Clinical manifestations of food allergy: An overview. https://www.uptodate.com/contents/search.
+Accessed Feb.
+1, 2020.